A Cookham History

 1971 the Chartered Institute of Marketing moves to Moor Hall taking over from ICL.

-1994 Cookham twins with St Benoit near Poitiers in France.
+1994 Cookham twins with the village of St Benoit near Poitiers in France.

 1997 Cookham has its first radio station Cookham Summer FM.
-This was repeated in 1999 and 2006.
+This is repeated in 1999 and 2006.

 2000s